DOSull/Spatial-Data-Science/labs/mini-project/landslides/README.md

 ### Datasets
 Two project-specific datasets are provided

-+ [landslides.gpkg?raw=true](Landslides data) captured as polygons which provides some indication of landslide severity
++ [Landslides data](landslides.gpkg?raw=true) captured as polygons which provides some indication of landslide severity
-+ [study-area.gpkg?raw=true][Study area] an area appropriate for restricting the analysis
++ [Study area](study-area.gpkg?raw=true) an area appropriate for restricting the analysis

 You will also want supplementary datasets some of them [here](../aotearoa-new-zealand-physical-geography-data.md).
 Others may be accessible locally through the university, and you should ask Andrew Rae for more information on this.